Yasirmod17/ProjectOne/README.md

 # ProjectOne
 This is a website I am building for the Amherst College Club soccer team I play on.
 It is entirely built on Javascript MEAN-stack
-(MongoDB, ExpressJS, NodeJS and AngularJS)
+(MongoDB, ExpressJS, AngularJS and NodeJS)